maxtoroq/dotnet-xml/README.md

 Products are listed in alphabetical order.
 Data-binding tools are not considered, only products that embrace the XML language.

+Have a suggestion?
+Create an issue or pull request.

 ### Table of Contents

 - [XPath, XQuery and XSLT](#xpath-xquery-and-xslt)